12mondragon/hs-array-iteration-mini-lab/README.md

 ### 10 Bottles of Milk on the Wall
 Create an array with the numbers 10 down to 0.
-Using `.each`, for every number puts the string "___ bottles of beer on the wall", filling in the blank with the number in your array.
+Using `.each`, for every number puts the string "___ bottles of milk on the wall", filling in the blank with the number in your array.